Planorbidae

-The genus Camptoceratops Wenz, 1923 is no longer considered to be a planorbid.
-It was recognised by Curry (1965, p.
-360) as a euthecosomatous pteropod (Heterobranchia) (note by Arie W. Janssen, 092507).

-The generic name Taphius Adams & Adams, 1855 is a synonym for Biomphalaria.

-Shell description
+Description

 The shells of most species in this family are disk-like or button-like, being coiled in one plane, although several groups have shells that are more higher-spired, and some are limpet-like.

 All coiled shell Planorbidae are sinistral in their shell coiling, as is proved by their internal anatomy (the respiratory and the genital orifice are situated on the left side), however the animals carry their shells with what would normally be the ventral (i.e. umbilical) surface uppermost, and because of this, the shells appear to be dextral.

-Indeed, formerly planorbids were thought to have dextral shells, and so species of this family were figured as if they had dextral shells.
+Planorbids were once thought to have dextral shells, and so species of this family were figured as if they had dextral shells.
 Although it is now understood that these species are sinistral in shell coiling, disk-like Planorbid shells are often still shown in illustrations oriented as if they were dextral.

 Most species of coiled planorbids have a rather thin and moderately smooth shell, although more distinct sculpture such as a keel occurs in, and is diagnostic of, certain species.
 In the flat, keeled species, the whorls tend to overlap.
+Nearly all shells are composed of growth lines.

 The aperture has a sharp outer lip.
 A peristome can be present, but often the lip is not thickened nor reflected.
 Those planorbid species which have a high-spired shell may have a narrow umbilicus, but frequently this is covered by callus.

 In height most species vary between 6 mm and 6 cm, however, disk-like shells are usually less than about 2 cm in maximum dimension.

 Like all pulmonate aquatic snails, ramshorn shells do not have an operculum to close the shell aperture.

 Sinistral shells

 Flat-coiled planorbid gastropod shells are hard to understand in terms of their coiling and orientation.
 Many of the shells of species in this family are almost planispiral in coiling such that one side of the shell often looks rather like the other side, but it is important to bear in mind that nonetheless there is an umbilical side and a spire side of the shell.
-In addition these are in fact sinistral shells, despite the fact that the snail carries its shell as if it were a normal dextral shell.
-To make sense of the shell coiling, the following facts are useful:
+The shells of planorbids are sinistral on close inspection, despite the fact that most species carry the shell as if it were a normal dextral shell.